Ezeebube5/data-science-projects/data_science_blog_post/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The data for this project was gotten from [here](https://www.kaggle.com/stackoverflow/so-survey-2017).
+The data for this project was gotten from Kaggle.
+View [here](https://www.kaggle.com/stackoverflow/so-survey-2017).